 Some insurers on the list, like W.R.
 Berkley and Markel, are specialty companies.
 W.R.
 Berkley owns dozens of insurance companies, each of which specializes in a certain type of business.
 For instance, Berkley Agribusiness focuses on commercial agriculture while Preferred Employers Insurance provides workers compensation insurance to businesses in California.
 Markel specializes in market niches like farming, livestock, education, and sports.
 It also offers a small business program that includes coverages like workers compensation and businessowners.

 Workers Comp Specialists

-A few insurers on the list are workers compensation specialists but are not state insurance funds.
+A few insurers on the list are workers compensation specialists but aren't state funds.
 These include Employers Group and ICW Group.
 Employers Group offers workers compensation coverage only.
-It operates in about forty states and focuses on small businesses.
+It operates in 45 states and focuses on small businesses.
 ICW Group sells only two commercial insurance coverages: workers compensation and earthquake.

-Blue Cross Blue Shield of Michigan, the only health insurer on the list, is the parent company of Accident Fund Group.
-The latter owns several subsidiaries, all of which sell workers compensation insurance only.
-Examples are United Heartland and CompWest.
+Blue Cross Blue Shield of Michigan is a health insurer and the parent company of Accident Fund Group.
+The latter owns several subsidiaries that sell workers compensation insurance only.

 The Top 25

 The insurers on the "top 25" list appear in descending order based on direct written premiums generated in 2018.
 The term direct written premium means all policy premium collected by an insurer without considering any premium ceded to reinsurance companies.
 The written premium is the amount a policyholder is obligated to pay for a policy.
 Workers compensation premiums are paid in advance so the written premium is the amount the insured has paid upfront.
 Written premium differs from earned premium, which is the amount the insured has paid for the expired portion of the policy.
 The earned premium is based on actual payrolls so it cannot be calculated until a final audit is performed.